 - 1. Property brought into the state for temporary use by a nonresident. - 2.
 Property already taxed in another state, to the extent of the tax paid there. - 3.
-Temporary storage in Illinois of property acquired and later used outside the state, or that is altered and, as altered, used outside the state. - 4.
+Through June 30, 2011, temporary storage in Illinois of property acquired and later used outside the state, or that is altered and, as altered, used outside the state. - 4.
 Building materials temporarily stored in Illinois if acquired by a registered combination retailer and construction contractor, either inside or outside Illinois, and used outside Illinois by incorporating it into realty outside Illinois. - 5.
-Property acquired outside the state by a nonresident and used for at least 3 months before being brought into Illinois for use here.
+Property acquired outside the state by a nonresident and used for at least 3 months before being brought into Illinois for use here. - 6.
+Used property moved to Illinois by a business formerly not operating

-- 6. Used property moved to Illinois by a business formerly not operating in Illinois, if the property has been bought and used in the business outside Illinois for at least 3 months. - 7.
+- in Illinois, if the property has been bought and used in the business outside Illinois for at least 3 months. - 7.
 Motor fuel acquired outside Illinois and brought into the state in fuel supply tanks of locomotives engaged in freight hauling and passenger service in interstate commerce. - 8.
-Food for human consumption off the premises where sold; and prescription and nonprescription medicines, medical appliances, and insulin, urine testing materials, syringes, and needles used by diabetics, if used by a person living on Medicaid in a licensed nursing home. - 9.
 Motor vehicles weighing over 8,000 pounds and subject to the commercial distribution fee (see "Driver's License & Vehicle Fees" on page 28).
 This exemption also applies to repair and replacement parts, if the vehicle qualifies for the rolling stock exemption.
 This exemption ended for transactions after June 2005.
 But motor vehicles and trailers that previously qualified for the exemption remain exempt as long as the taxpayer continues paying the Commercial Distribution Fee in later registration years.